gmmorris/gmmorris.github.io/_posts/2024-12-29-learning-sufficiency.md

 Lean code eschews documentation and testing - and inevitably creates technical debt.
 But a lean solution tightly scopes our work to what's needed to validate an idea and guide the next iteration.
 This requires engineers to collaborate closely with stakeholders to identify the key decision points where the team determines whether to stay the course or pivot.

 ### Lean Sufficiency in Science
 Scientists face a similar challenge when pushed to streamline their assessments.
 The pressure to be leaner can make them feel like they're compromising their standards, leading to lower integrity output.
-In truth, we ask them the same as our product engineers - at what point does additional rigour become over-analysis? - and adjust accordingly.
+In truth, we ask of them the same as we do of our product engineers, to ask themselves - _at what point does additional rigour become over-analysis?_ - and adjust accordingly.

 The key is helping them define sufficiency differently at each project stage - what's adequate for validating value versus viability or feasibility?
 Each phase requires incrementally deeper analysis and higher costs, but lower-stage assessments aren't less rigorous - they just provide a lower confidence level in the project's ultimate success.
 By mapping out these tiers of sufficiency, scientists can optimise their efforts while maintaining integrity.